Pyroscope

 Agent Configuration¶

-The Pyroscope profiler currently supports the access of Pyroscope Agents in three languages: Java, Python, and Go.
+The Pyroscope profiler currently supports the access of Pyroscope Agents in three languages: Java, Python, Go and Rust.
 Other languages are being added:

 PYROSCOPE_APPLICATION_NAME="java-pyro-demo" \